 By default, EZproxy listens on all IP interfaces.
 If the interface directive is employed before LoginPortSSL, then EZproxy will only attempt to listen on the specified interface and port.

-On Linux and Solaris, if the port is below 1024 and -Virtual is not specified, the EZproxy must be started by the root user.
+On Linux, if the port is below 1024 and -Virtual is not specified, the EZproxy must be started by the root user.
 In this instance, the RunAs directive can be used to direct EZproxy to change to a different user account once listening has been established on the specified port(s).

 Qualifier Directive port The port on which EZproxy should listen for incoming https requests.